saifmasterschool/allyoucaneat/README.md

-# SMS - Stock Alert Service
+# SMS - Stock Market Service

 ## Overview

-The **SMS - Stock Alert Service** is a simple and fast solution for receiving real-time stock price updates via SMS.
+The **SMS - Stock MarketService** is a simple and fast solution for receiving real-time stock price updates via SMS.
 Designed to work on any mobile phone, including non-smartphones, it addresses key challenges such as:

 - Limited internet access.
 - Dependence on smartphones and data-heavy apps.